Vedant-Hande/WEB-DEVELOPMENT/README.md

 ## Daily Progress
 | Source Code Updated Day to Day |

-I’ll continue updating this table with each day’s learning highlights.

 ## Technologies
 This journey will cover a variety of tools and technologies, including:
 - **Front-End**: HTML, CSS, JavaScript, responsive design